Andr994k/Wikipedia-Lookup-DiscordBot/README.md

 # Wikipedia-Lookup-DiscordBot
-A discord bot for looking up MediaWiki Wikipedias
+A discord bot for looking up fandom.com Wikipedias